avicious/starlight-sm/README.md

 # Starlight-sm

-A simple, educational npm package designed to demonstrate the fundamental process of creating, documenting, and publishing a basic JavaScript module to the npm registry.
+An educational npm package build to demonstrate the process of creating, documenting, and publishing a basic JavaScript module to the npm registry.
 It provides a straightforward function to greet users.

 ## ✨ Features